-Following public consultation and any necessary amendments, this Conservation Area Appraisal and Management Plan will be adopted by Barnsley Metropolitan Borough Council and the guidance contained within will be a material consideration in the determination of planning applications and appeals for proposed works within the Conservation Area.
+Following public consultation this Conservation Area Appraisal and Management Plan was adopted by Barnsley Metropolitan Borough Council on 25th July 2022.
+The guidance contained within is a material consideration in the determination of planning applications and appeals for proposed works within the Conservation Area.